GP-Stanley/tech264-cloud-linux/scripting/learning_linux.md

 ---
 ## If you give permissions to the Group entity, what does this mean?
 When you give permissions to the Group entity, you are *setting permissions for other users* who are *part of the group* that *owns the file*.
 These users can interact with the file based on the group's permissions.
+* (usually) the groups is the group that the user belongs to as well.

 For example, if the permissions are:
 ```bash